mikependon/RepoDB.NET/pages/classes/queryfield.md

 }
 ```

-Or in the update operations (for targetted columns).
+Or in the update operations (for targeted columns).

 ```csharp
 using (var connection = new SqlConnection(connectionString).EnsureOpen())